Ishnatu/PhaserStarterTS/replit.md

 ## Overview
 Gemforge Chronicles is an ambitious web3 RPG game inspired by classic turn-based games like Pokemon, Final Fantasy, and Heroes of Might and Magic, with tabletop RPG mechanics and a rich economy system.
 This project is built on Phaser 3 with TypeScript for the game engine, designed to eventually integrate with blockchain (Ronin network) for NFT support.

-## Current Status: Foundation Complete ✓
+## Current Status: Phase 1 Complete + Enhanced Systems ✓

 ### Phase 1 Milestone - Core Gameplay Loop (COMPLETE)
 The foundational architecture and gameplay loop is fully implemented: